ThinkDataEd/student/docs/unit1/lesson10.md

 17. Make sure your algorithm works no matter how wide the bin will be.
 For instance, it might be 5 hours, it might be 1 hour, or it might be 10 hours (or even half an hour).
 Whatever it is, your algorithm should work for any input value.

-18. <strong style="color: red;">Write out your algorithm as a set of steps: Step 1, Step 2, etc. Try to create a histogram with your instructions and a bin width of 4.</strong>
+18. In your IDS Journal, write out your algorithm as a set of steps: Step 1, Step 2, etc. Try to create a histogram with your instructions and a bin width of 4.

-19. <strong style="color: red;">Sketch the histogram based very literally on your instructions.</strong>
+19. Then sketch the histogram in your IDS Journal, based very literally on your instructions.

     For example, if you did not say exactly where the bins should start, you could start one way off to the left.
 If you are vague and say something like "Divide the number line into groups of 10,” then the bins could be arbitrary sizes.
 If they have to be the same size, how would you do that?
 Points to consider: